Normal state quantum geometry and superconducting domes in (111) oxide interfaces: Relating the superfluid weight to the experimental data

-We can draw further conclusions from this scenario.
-The experimentally observed dome happens in a regime when the conventional contribution dominates.
-But if we follow the experimental evidence indicating that $\mu$ decreases as $V_g$ increases, we could reach the low-$\mu$ regime at higher $V_g$ and reveal the dome due to the geometric contribution.
-In other words, the measured domes would be caused by the non-monotonic variation of the chemical potential with respect to the gate voltage such that there should be a \textit{secondary superconducting dome}, coming from the geometric contribution, for higher values of the gate voltage.
-The evolution of the critical temperature (or superfluid density, BKT temperature) would be similar to that sketched in Fig. \ref{Tbkt_Vg_qualitatif}, as long as only the lowest energy band contributes to the superfluid condensate.
+As mentioned, the above scenario is based on an empirically found non-monotonic behavior of the chemical potential (the electronic density measured in Hall experiments) on the gate voltage \cite{Monteiro2019,Khanna2019}.
+This scenario has very recently found further experimental support (see Ref. \cite{Sala2024}) and it might find a further corroboration in experiments at higher gate voltages.
+In this case, according to our scenario, the density might become so low that one enters a regime that is dominated by the geometric contribution to the superfluid weight, in which case one may expect another increase of the BKT temperature, as depicted by point (3) in Fig. \ref{Correspondance_mu_Vg}.
+Eventually, there may then exist even a second dome that is entirely due to the geometric superfluid weight in the low-density limit, if the chemical potential keeps decreasing.
+In summary, the measured domes would be caused by the non-monotonic variation of the chemical potential with respect to the gate voltage such that there should be a \textit{secondary superconducting dome}, coming from the geometric contribution, for higher values of the gate voltage.
+The evolution of the critical temperature (or superfluid density, BKT temperature) would be similar to that sketched in Fig. \ref{Correspondance_mu_Vg}a (red curve), as long as only the lowest energy band contributes to the superfluid condensate.

 According to our picture, the two superconducting domes that one expects upon increasing the gate voltage have thus different origins.
 The first one corresponds to the regime when the conventional superfluid weight dominates and the second one to the regime when the geometric weight dominates.